apacheignite/documentation/sql/jdbc-driver.md

   ]
 }
 [/block]
-* `<config_url>` is required and represents any valid URL which points to an Ignite configuration file for Ignite client node that will be started during connection establishing by JDBC driver.
+* `<config_url>` is required and represents any valid URL which points to an Ignite configuration file for Ignite client node that will be started during connection establishing by the JDBC driver.
 See [Clients and Servers](doc:clients-vs-servers) section for details.
-* `<params>` is an optional part and has the following format:
+* `<params>` is optional and has the following format:
 [block:code]
 {
   "codes": [